brewinn/raytracerchallenge/README.md

 from any directory with a Makefile.

-By default, images are placed in the directory of containing executable.
+By default, images are placed in the directory of executable that created them.
 Images in the _img_ directory are the results of previous compilations.

 ## Roadmap